SynteNotara/SynteNotara/README.md

-# CollabNotes - Real-Time Collaborative Note-Taking App
+# SynteNotara - Real-Time Collaborative Note-Taking App

-A modern, full-stack MERN application that enables teams to collaborate on notes in real-time with powerful features like document history, sharing, and role-based access control.
+A modern, full-stack MERN application using React, Tailwind, node, Socket.io, etc that enables teams to collaborate on notes in real-time with powerful features like document history, sharing, and role-based access control.

 ## Table of Contents